 We offer highly specialized surgery to restore and enhance the appearance of the vaginal area.
-These procedures, frequently referred to as “Vaginal Rejuvenation,” “Aesthetic Vaginal Surgery,” “Cosmetic Vaginal Surgery,” or “vaginoplasty,” resurfaces and tightens the tissues to reclaim the youthful appearance and function of the vulvar and vaginal area.
+These procedures, frequently referred to as “Vaginal Rejuvenation,” “Aesthetic Vaginal Surgery,” “Cosmetic Vaginal Surgery,” or “vaginoplasty,” resurface and tighten the tissues to reclaim the youthful appearance and function of the vulvar and vaginal area.
 In ordinary terms, the procedure is essentially a “facelift” for the vulva and vagina.
 Dr. Runnels is happy to offer these services to her patients.

 Due to the effects of childbirth, aging, trauma, and/or genetics, the vaginal tissue and surrounding muscles can become stretched and lose their strength and tone.
 The loose and unsatisfying feeling that many women feel can also be felt by their male partner during intercourse.
 Labial enlargement, unevenness, or traumatic tears from childbirth can also affect the labia to make it look unappealing.
 This can result in discomfort with intimate contact, chronic rubbing, a pulling sensation, vulvar pain, and an inability to wear certain types of clothes such as tight jeans or swimsuits.
 Most women simply live with these symptoms but now help is available.
 Femininity can be restored.

 These surgical procedures can increase friction during intercourse and can enhance intimacy.
 Furthermore, labial contouring, commonly referred to “labiaplasty,” can be performed in the office in an outpatient setting.
 Many patients have flown in to San Antonio and have received the highest of care, personalized service, and outstanding results.